Bangladesh Air Force: Delays in multi-role combat aircraft procurement

-wing clarifies that no deal with France for Dassault Rafale fighter signed yet and not received any official request from France yet to revive the negotiations that stopped after the 2019's COVID-19 pandemic.
+wing clarified that no deal with France for Dassault Rafale fighters had been signed yet and there was no official request from France yet to revive the negotiations that stopped after the 2019 COVID-19 pandemic.
 No formal attempt has been made since then to review the arrangement.
-At the end of 2024, it is reported that China's Chengdu J-10 fighters are reportedly being considered to order by the Bangladesh government to replace Bangladesh Air Force's aging fighter aircraft.
+At the end of 2024, it is reported that China's Chengdu J-10 fighters are reportedly being considered to order by the Bangladesh government to replace the Bangladesh Air Force's aging fighter aircraft.
 On January 15, 2025, a high-level defense delegation from Bangladesh visited Pakistan.
-On the visit Bangladesh also showed interest to acquire JF-17 Block 3.
+On the visit, Bangladesh also showed interest in acquiring the JF-17 Block 3.
 After showing interest, the new interim government also stopped commenting about the procurement of any multirole fighter aircraft.
 Bangladeshi media reports accuse Indian pressure and Indian RAW agents inside the Bangladesh military and government bureaucracy as the reason behind the long delays in the procurement of the multirole fighter aircraft.
-New media reports mentioned that the Bangladesh Air Force is now planned to purchase 20 Chengdu J-10CE, 10 Eurofighter Typhoon Tranche 3 and 16 JF-17 Block 3 fighters.
-However, the Bangladesh Air Force did not confirm procurement of any of the models yet.
+News media reports mentioned that the Bangladesh Air Force is now planning to purchase 20 Chengdu J-10CE, 10 Eurofighter Typhoon Tranche 3, and 16 JF-17 Block 3 fighters.
+On 9 December 2025, they signed a letter of intent (LOI) with Leonardo S.p.a for the purchase of an unknown number of Eurofighter Typhoons.
+The Bangladesh Air Force did not confirm the procurement of any models yet.
+In 2026, the air force chief went to Pakistan to talk about the procurement of JF-17.
+He later said that the air force will build a new air base in Bogra, where new fighter jets will be assigned.
+According to a new media report, the newly elected Bangladesh Nationalist Party-led Bangladesh government is in negotiations with China to sign a deal to buy 24 J-10CE multirole fighter aircraft.

-Delays on attack helicopter procurement
+Delays in attack helicopter procurement

-In October 2019, US officials said Bangladesh requested to purchase advanced military equipment from the United States, including multi-role combat fighters, attack helicopters and surface-to-air missile systems.
+In October 2019, US officials said Bangladesh requested to purchase advanced military equipment from the United States, including multi-role combat fighters, attack helicopters, and surface-to-air missile systems.
 The US offered the Bangladesh Air Force two types of attack helicopters, and the BAF opted for the AH-64 Apache.
 In January 2020, Boeing confirmed that the AH-64E attack helicopter was down-selected by the BAF after a competitive bidding process.
 Any purchase of AH-64 Apache helicopters depends on Bangladesh and the United States signing Acquisition and Cross-Servicing Agreement (ACSA) and General Security of Military Information Agreement (GSOMIA) agreements.
 However, in late December 2021, it was reported that Bangladesh was now finalizing a government-to-government (G2G) deal with Russia to buy 8 Mi-28NEs with the necessary equipment, along with operations and maintenance training.
-As of 2025, similar to the multi role combat aircraft procurment delays, the Bangladesh Air Force unable to sign any deal for the attack helicopter.
-New media reports mentioned that the Bangladesh Air Force is now planned to purchase 6 T129 ATAK attack helicopter from Turkey.
-However, the Bangladesh Air Force did not confirm the procurement yet.
+New media reports mentioned that the Bangladesh Air Force is now planning to purchase 6 T129 ATAK attack helicopters from Turkey.
+A deal worth $600 million is now in process.